-It is the expectation of RESNET that Providers fully comply with all the requirements set forth in these Standards.
-Discovery of one or more areas of non-compliance via the RESNET Quality Assurance process, reporting by a Quality Assurance Designee as part of the Provider's Quality Assurance process, or in the course of RESNET's research of an ethics or consumer complaint will result in the Quality Assurance Designee working with a Provider to come back into compliance.
-However, on occasion, there may be instances where actions by a Provider are truly egregious and, as such, would be deemed to be "significant non-compliance".
-This Section seeks to define the thresholds when actions by a Provider are deemed to be significant non-compliance, thereby requiring that the Quality Assurance Designee report the significant non-compliance to RESNET and additional action by RESNET may be taken.
+It is the expectation of RESNET that QA Providers fully comply with all the requirements set forth in these Standards.
+Discovery of one or more areas of non-compliance via the RESNET Quality Assurance process, reporting by a Quality Assurance Designee as part of the QA Provider's Quality Assurance process, or in the course of RESNET's research of an ethics or consumer complaint will result in the Quality Assurance Designee working with a QA Provider to come back into compliance.
+However, on occasion, there may be instances where actions by a QA rovider are truly egregious and, as such, would be deemed to be "significant noncompliance".
+This Section seeks to define the thresholds when actions by a QA Provider are deemed to be significant non-compliance, thereby requiring that the Quality Assurance Designee report the significant non-compliance to RESNET and additional action by RESNET may be taken.

-- 904.4.1 Significant non-compliance by Providers shall include, but not be limited to, the following: - 904.4.1.1 Failure to comply with multiple individual requirements, or requirements impacting multiple HERS Raters and/or ratings, for Providers set forth in the RESNET Standards and enumerated in a RESNET Quality Assurance Checklist; - 904.4.1.2 Failure of a Provider to comply with the RESNET Standards of Practice, Code of Ethics, or Conflict of Interest Disclosure; - 904.4.1.3 Failure to follow a Provider's written HERS Rater/RFI disciplinary procedures for known or obvious non-compliance with the RESNET Standards, Standards of Practice, Code of Ethics, or Conflict of Interest Disclosure. - 904.4.2 Reporting of significant non-compliance to RESNET. - 904.4.2.1 Quality Assurance Designees must report all significant non-compliance by a Provider to RESNET when it becomes known to the Quality Assurance Designee so that RESNET may assist the Quality Assurance Designee in working with a Provider to come back into compliance. - 904.4.2.2 Failure of a Quality Assurance Designee to report significant non-compliance issues may result in actions taken by RESNET as stipulated in Section 905.2.7.
+- 904.6.1 Significant non-compliance by Rating Quality Assurance Providers shall include, but not be limited to, the following: - 904.6.1.1 Failure by a QA Provider to comply with multiple individual requirements, or requirements impacting multiple HERS Raters, RFIs, and/or ratings as set forth in the RESNET Standards and enumerated in a RESNET Quality Assurance Checklist;

+- 904.6.1.2 Failure of by a QA Provider to comply with the RESNET Standards of Practice, Code of Ethics, or Conflict of Interest Disclosure; - 904.6.1.3 Failure by a QA Provider to follow a QA Provider's own written HERS Rater and/RFI disciplinary procedures for known or obvious non-compliance with the RESNET Standards, Standards of Practice, Code of Ethics, or Conflict of Interest Disclosure. - 904.6.1.4 Failure by a Provider to report significant non-compliance to RESNET. - 904.6.2 Quality Assurance Designees must report all significant non-compliance by a QA Provider to RESNET when it becomes known to the Quality Assurance Designee so that RESNET may assist the Quality Assurance Designee in working with a Provider to come back into compliance. - 904.6.3 The Rating Quality Assurance Provider may appeal an action taken by RESNET under this Section using the appeals procedures stipulated in these Standards.